 The Committee debated whether to eliminate local sharing altogether, thereby implementing Zone A (500 miles from the donor hospital) as the first geographic unit of allocation.
-Some members of the Committee believe that local sharing is based on arbitrary boundaries, thus violating the Final Rule.
+Some members of the Committee believe that local sharing is based on arbitrary boundaries.
 The Committee also recognized that some people reject the concept of minimizing or eliminating local sharing, asserting that people may be more willing to donate if they know their organs are going to be shared with their local community.
 However, there is no evidence to prove this assertion.
-Most people prefer their donated organs be allocated to the "more medically urgent patients regardless of where they live in the U.S." and one study noted "the public tends to draw community lines at national rather than local boundaries."
-Moreover, many donors and donor families are not familiar with the DSA boundaries, and may also therefore be unaware that a DSA boundary may indeed run through their community, rather that circumvent it.
+Most people prefer their donated organs be allocated to the "more medically urgent patients regardless of where they live in the U.S." One study noted "the public tends to draw community lines at national rather than local boundaries."
+Moreover, many donors and donor families are not familiar with the DSA boundaries, and may also therefore be unaware that a DSA boundary may indeed run through their community, rather than circumvent it.
 Nevertheless, the Committee determined the best compromise is to keep local sharing as the first geographic unit of allocation, but to combine it with Zone A, so that all urgent candidates registered locally and within Zone A are grouped together, rather than sequentially.

 The Committee also weighed the candidates' urgency against the safety of shipping organs further.
-If the first geographic unit were combined all the way out to Zone B (1,000 miles from the donor hospital), then outcomes might be less optimal because more urgent candidates would be transplanted with organs with longer cold ischemic time.
-However, the Committee also acknowledged that an organ with a longer ischemic time may be appropriate for very urgent candidates, and a preferable strategy to waiting for a local donor organ.
+If the first geographic unit were combined out to Zone B (1,000 miles from the donor hospital), then outcomes might be less optimal because more urgent candidates would be transplanted with organs with longer cold ischemic time.
+Additionally, it is more difficult to re-allocate an organ with more cold ischemic time in the event that the organ is not suitable for transplant for the particular patient for whom it was accepted.
+However, the Committee also acknowledged that an organ with a longer ischemic time might be appropriate for very urgent candidates.
+Additionally, hospitals concerned about travel time could deny the organ offer.
 As a compromise in the original proposal, the Committee determined that the most urgent candidates in the DSA and Zone A should have the first opportunity, then urgent candidates in Zone B.

-During and after the first round of public comment, some members of the community expressed concerns that sharing to Zone B for the sickest patients may negatively affect post-transplant outcomes.
+During and after the first round of public comment, some members of the community expressed concerns that sharing to Zone B for the sickest patients may negatively affect post-transplant outcomes (Exhibit A).
 The TSAM results, modeling the potential impact of various broader sharing schemes described in the "How well does this proposal address the problem statement?" section below, do not support the assertion that post-transplant outcomes will be significantly worse if broader sharing is adopted.
-In response, the Committee reexamined the TSAM results and determined that there will still be substantial improvement in transplant rates for status 1 and 2 candidates even if geographic sharing for status 1 and 2 patients is limited at first only to the DSA and Zone A, which may in turn reduce the number of deaths on the waiting list.
-Therefore, in the revised proposal the Committee puts forth that broader sharing should initially extend only to status 1 and 2 candidates in the DSA plus Zone A. Status 1 and 2 candidates in Zone B will receive offers only after status 3 candidates in the DSA.
+In response, the Committee reexamined the TSAM results and determined that there will still be substantial improvement in transplant rates for status 1 and 2 candidates even if geographic sharing for status 1 and 2 patients is limited to the DSA plus Zone A, which may in turn reduce the number of deaths on the waiting list.
+Therefore, in the revised proposal the Committee put forth that broader sharing should initially extend only to status 1 and 2 candidates in the DSA plus Zone A. Status 1 and 2 candidates in Zone B will receive offers only after status 3 candidates in the DSA.
 This compromise ensures that high urgency candidates in a reasonably broad geographic area have equitable access to organ offers, while minimizing the potential increase in donor organ ischemic times (and possible consequent worsening of post-transplant outcomes).